ElectraCOOL™ Cold-Plate Wiring Instructions with the TLK38-S or Z31 Controller

 Caution!
 Risk of electric shock.
-Your new TLZ10 temperature controller and our cold plates are designed for operation from a 12 Volt DC power source (such as the AC-to-DC power supply you may have purchased).
-Do not connect the TLZ10 or Cold Plate directly to an AC source such as a wall outlet.
+Your new Z31 temperature controller and our ElectraCOOL™ Cold-Plate are designed for operation from a 12 or 24 Volt DC power source (such as the AC-to-DC power supply you may have purchased).
+Do not connect the Z31 or Cold-Plate directly to an AC source such as a wall outlet.
 If your power supply has a manual switch, make sure that the switch is in the correct position.
-In North America the switch should be set to 110 and in Europe 220.
+In North America the switch should be set to 110 (or 115), and in Europe 220 (or 230).

 1. Connect the Power Cord to the Power Supply

-Typically there are two pairs (4 posts) of DC output terminals on all of our power supplies rated for 300 Watts or less.
+Typically there are two pairs (4 posts, numbered 4-7) of DC Output terminals on all of our power supplies, rated for 300 Watts or less.
 Two adjacent posts are marked “–V” in positions 4 and 5 and those marked “+V” in positions 6 and 7.
 Use posts numbered 4 and 6 (V- and V+) as a pair and post 5 and 7 as a pair.
 Red wires connect to V+ and black wires to V-.

 2. Connect the Fan/s

-The pair of fan leads can be identified with white shrink wrap exiting the cold plate and are typically thinner than the leads for the TEC/s leads that have blue shrink wrapping.
-Connect the red fan lead directly to V+ post 7 on the power supply and the black fan lead from the cold plate directly to the V- post 5.
-Confirm that you have the fan leads correctly attached by plugging in the power cord and observing the fan/s spin.
-If a fan is not spinning, unplug the power cord and check the previous instructions then, if unsuccessful, call us.
+Connect the red fan lead/s directly to V+ post 7 on the power supply and the black fan lead/s from to V- post 5.
+Confirm that you have the fan leads correctly attached by plugging in the power cord and observing the fans spin.
+If the fans are not spinning, unplug the power cord and check the previous instructions then, if unsuccessful, call or e-mail us.

 We recommend connecting fans directly to the power supply so that they are supplied a constant nominal 12 Volts.
 If fans are connected within the loop that’s temperature controlled the fans may not supply enough airflow to keep the hot-side heatsink cool.